PostsDesert/wholemeal/design.md

 - The bottom bar is at the wrong height on mobile devices and leaves some random space below it.
 - The back gesture should be styled more like the combo (receipt view)
 - Since we don't have anything at the bottom of the page, the lists should now show their full height.
+- On mobile, the back button should match the style and positioning of the combo page.

 Spinner View